 As is the case with any mental health program or service, there are benefits and possible risks that you may experience while participating in one of our programs.

 In the course of making changes, difficult topics may need to be addressed and there may be distressing emotions and reactions that come along with that.
 You may experience an increase in negative behaviours during this time including resistance, self-harm and uncooperative or disruptive behaviours.
 Every effort will be made to support you during difficult and challenging periods.

-Inherent to the nature of our group treatment program is a level of risk related to peer relationships and interactions.
+Inherent to the nature of our group treatment program (as is applicable to specific program modules) is a level of risk related to peer relationships and interactions.
 While we understand that peer relationships are likely to form, we hope to support this occurring in a healthy, productive way and ask your support in engaging, where necessary, to ensure peer relationships do not negatively impact your own or other children/youth’s treatment.
 You may be asked to consult or support if peer dynamics become problematic and, in incidents where safety is a concern, we will engage those involved in a plan to ensure safety is maintained and treatment is not negatively impacted.
 This may require adjustments in scheduling or placement to avoid contact between the children/youth involved and, in the most severe circumstances could result in discharge from program.